seqan/seqan/manual/source/Infrastructure/Contribute/StyleCpp.rst

 C++ Code Style
 ==============

-The aim of this style guide is to enforce a certain level of canonicality on all SeqAn code.
+The aim of this style guide is to enforce a certain level of canonicity on all SeqAn code.
 Besides good comments, having a common style guide is the key to being able to understand and change code written by others easily.

 (The style guide partially follows the `Google C++ Code Style Guide <http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml>`_.)